Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Predictive Quantum laws - mathematical formulation

 If after the preparation stage all quantum systems of the ensemble described by $\ket{\psi}$ evolve in time in the same way, this is described by a unitary transformation $\hat{U}$, which transforms the state vector into $\ket{\psi_{final}}=U\ket{\psi}$.
 That is, it transforms the statistical ensembles, and most importantly this transformation is deterministic.
 Different preparations lead to different final statistical ensembles.
-The measure of their degree of similarity stays put: $ |\braket{\psi_{final}}{\xi_{final}}|=|\braket{\psi}{\xi}| $.
+The measure of their degree of distinguishability stays constant during the unitary evolution of the ensembles: $ |\braket{\psi_{final}}{\xi_{final}}|=|\braket{\psi}{\xi}| $.